HopeLessGuest/financial-document-analyzer/README.md

 Before you begin, configure your AI provider.

 *   **AI Model Provider**:
     *   **Gemini**: Select this option to use Google's powerful cloud-based AI.
-This is required for multimodal features like Chart Extraction.
 You must provide a valid Gemini API Key.
+Your key is saved securely in your browser's local storage.
+    *   **GPT (Azure OpenAI)**: Select this option to use OpenAI models hosted on Microsoft Azure.
+You must provide:
+        *   An **Azure OpenAI Key** (your subscription key).
+        *   A **Deployment Name** that corresponds to a model deployment in your Azure AI Studio (e.g., `gpt-4o`).
-Your key is saved securely in your browser's local storage and is never transmitted anywhere else.
+        The application is pre-configured to use the `https://ae-sbx-uom.openai.azure.com/` endpoint.
+Your key is saved securely in your browser's local storage.
     *   **Ollama**: Select this to use a locally running Ollama instance.
 This is ideal for privacy-focused or offline analysis.
 The application is pre-configured to connect to `http://localhost:11434` and use the `gpt-oss:20b` model.
 Ensure your Ollama server is running before using this option.

 ### 2. Numerical Extraction Tab